Yann-Situ/MinvayuPolarPrinter/README.md

 The polar configuration is done by following the steps of the [PolarKinematics configuration page](https://docs.duet3d.com/User_manual/Machine_configuration/Configuration_Polar).
 Most of the work is done by the [M669](https://docs.duet3d.com/User_manual/Reference/Gcodes/M669) command, that sets parameters such as radius limits and turntable speed.
 It is also important to adapt the **homing files**, depending on the homing system (*z probing* or *z endstop* homing system? $\theta$ endstop?).

 > In the RepRapFirmware c++ code, M669 K7 will set the current `Kinematics` class to `PolarKinematics`.
 Then, during run-time, the program will call the `Kinematics::CartesianToMotorSteps` and `Kinematics::MotorStepsToCartesian` functions that will realize the polar/cartesian conversions (call *atan2* and *sqrt* functions).

+For the whole configuration, we need a bunch of information on the mechanical details of the printer.
+Those information are listed in the [Required information page](https://docs.duet3d.com/User_manual/Overview/Adapting).

 ## The Slicer